Skip to main content

 • Your telephone number

-• Your DHS case number A number assigned to a case that is on every paper filed in the case (the same number as the one on your DHS medical card)
+• Your IDHS case number A number assigned to a case that is on every paper filed in the case (the same number as the one on your IDHS medical card or, if applicable, on your written notice)

 • The date